jamesfalkner/istio-lab-summit-2018/instructions/04-rate-limiting.md

 done
 ```

-The first attempt to access `recommendation:v2` will succeed:
+The first or second attempt to access `recommendation:v2` will succeed:

 `customer => preference => recommendation v2 from '5445bf797-zmvdq': 635`